Dorsata-Recruiting/ha1c-complicated/README.md

 Our client is requesting a design for an Electronic Health Record (EHR) plugin.
 Samples of their data can be found at the [endpoints above](#examples).
 Hemoglobin A1c (ha1c in the sample API) is a particularly important indicator for diabetes that the physicians want to track.

 ## Task
-Write browser-executed JavaScript in the framework of your choice that uses the API endpoints above to, based on what you've learned by discussing the problem, display information for a particular patient that might be useful for a provider to see.
+Write browser-executed JavaScript in the framework of your choice (though we have provided a nice starting point for you that you're welcome to use) that uses the API endpoints above to, based on what you've learned by discussing the problem, display information for a particular patient that might be useful for a provider to see.

+We've provided the basics of a front-end application which calls the skeleton of a backend in the ruby-backend folder.
+The data is entirely from the EHR Service.
+Your goal is to write the necesary improvements to the backend to get the data to the front end.
+Bonus: present the data in the front-end in a useful format.

+## Hint

+There are multiple patients available.
+The EHR service has the vitals attached to the visits for each of these patients.
+Patient 193 is one of our favorites.

 # Note on Branches